 About Centralia Coal Transition Funding Boards

 The Weatherization Board was formed because of the 2011 agreement between TransAlta and the state of Washington to transition the Centralia plant away from coal-fired operations with one unit shutting down in December 2020 and the second unit in December 2025.
-The mission of the Weatherization Board is to provide funding of projects to improve energy efficiency and weatherization within Lewis County and South Thurston County.
+The mission of the Weatherization Board is to provide funding for projects to improve energy efficiency and weatherization within Lewis County and South Thurston County.

 Annual payments for the funding boards began in 2012 with the last payment due December 31, 2023.
-The opportunity to start flowing dollars into projects became effective December 31, 2015.
+The opportunity to start flowing dollars into projects became effective on December 31, 2015.

-Weatherization Board ($10M): Established to fund energy efficiency and weatherization for the residents, employees, businesses, non-profit organizations and local governments within Lewis County and South Thurston County; up to $1 million shall be allocated to fund residential energy efficiency and weatherization measures for low-income and moderate-income residents of Lewis County and South Thurston County.
+Weatherization Board ($10M): Established to fund energy efficiency and weatherization for the residents, employees, businesses, non-profit organizations, and local governments within Lewis County and South Thurston County; up to $1 million shall be allocated to fund residential energy efficiency and weatherization measures for low-income and moderate-income residents of Lewis County and South Thurston County.

-Economic & Community Development Board ($20M): Established to fund education, retraining, economic development, and community enhancement; at least $5M shall be allocated to fund education, retraining and economic development specifically targeting the needs of workers displaced from the Centralia facility.
+Economic & Community Development Board ($20M): Established to fund education, retraining, economic development, and community enhancement; at least $5M shall be allocated to fund education, retraining, and economic development specifically targeting the needs of workers displaced from the Centralia facility.

-Jacob Henry, Business Services Manager for Lewis County Public Utility District, speaks on grant achievements at recent meeting
+Jacob Henry, Business Services Manager for Lewis County Public Utility District, speaks on grant achievements at a recent meeting